CyVerse-learning-materials/DOI_request_quickstart/submit.rst

 ========================

 - After submitting your request, a CyVerse Curated Data curator begins validating your dataset, metadata, and overall configuration of your dataset.
-- Validations are based solely on the required DOI metadata and folder-naming conventions, as well as its potential utility to the CyVerse and larger scientific community—not the quality of your data.
+- Validations are based solely on the required DOI metadata and folder-naming conventions, as well as its potential utility to the CyVerse and larger scientific community, not the quality of your data.
+This is not a peer review process.

 **Possible validation actions:**
 	- If the curator determines that minor changes are needed, they may make those changes themselves.